-A simple but very effective team-building activity that should easily smooth things over with everyone is watching a movie.
+A simple but very effective team-building activity that should easily smooth things over with everyone is by watching a movie.
 Movies are an excellent way for everyone to not only enjoy something entertaining to do but bond over the move through a discussion about what they just watched.
+You can also watch short Youtube animations if and when you cannot sit down to watch a full-length movie.
+It will let your team have a short break time to relax and restore their energy to prepare for the next project fully.
 Have your employees vote on what move they want to watch and then stream it through a video conference call.

 While the movie is playing, make sure you have the instant messaging open so that everyone can make comments while watching the movie.
 That allows your team to share jokes and bond over the movie while offering a chance to relax and unwind after a really busy day.
 It's especially beneficial if you watch a terrible movie where everyone can rift on how incredibly awful it is, such as The Room.

 Some friendly competition has never really hurt any team, it is well known for bringing people together.
 Come up with a set of challenges for your team to give them a group goal to reach.
 For example, you could make it a fitness competition.
 Not only will some friendly competition rise from everyone but it also increases the health of your team, making it a win-win situation.